OliverW147/Minecraft-Redstone-Computer/README.md

 While I designed an ALU and most of the components, I used three pre-existing designs to optimise space and improve performance.
 Specifically:

 - **Program Counter**: I adapted a pre-existing design for the program counter, which was sourced from the internet.
-This design was modified to incorporate a clock and support for conditional branching.
+I modified the design to incorporate a clock and support for conditional branching.

-- **BCD to Binary Converter**: A standard design was used for converting 8-bit values to Binary-Coded Decimal (BCD), which is essential for driving the 7-segment display.
+- **Binary to BCD Converter**: A standard design was used for converting 8-bit values to Binary-Coded Decimal (BCD).

 - **ALU**: Although I initially designed my own ALU, I opted for a more compact and efficient version created by the user **n00b_asaurus**.
 This design greatly reduced space usage and increased the clock speed of the computer.